akmitt/Coffee-House/README.md

  NOTE:--  since it was mentioned in problem statement not to use any database, all data  persist only till application is up, when restarted all data is lost

-    © 2018 GitHub, Inc.
-    Terms
-    Privacy
-    Security
-    Status
-    Help

-    Contact GitHub
-    API
-    Training
-    Shop
-    Blog
-    About

-Press h to open a hovercard with more details.